 Following identification of SEN, a meeting will be held to which you will be invited.
 At this meeting discussions will take place regarding your child receiving SEN support.
 This means the adjustments, interventions and support to be put in place, as well as the expected impact on progress, development or behaviour along with a clear date for review.
 This is known as an additional support plan and is reviewed termly.
 Parents / Carers have input into such plans.
 If appropriate, the child’s views are also included.

-Staff at Gilbert Scott Primary School will talk with parents / carers at least 3 times a year to set clear outcomes and review the progress towards these.
+Staff at Waterfield Primary School will talk with parents / carers at least 3 times a year to set clear outcomes and review the progress towards these.
 At these meetings, the activities and support that will help achieve them will also be discussed along with the identification of the responsibilities of the parent, the pupil and the school.

 Each pupil’s education programme will be planned by the class teacher.
 It will be differentiated accordingly to suit the pupil’s individual needs.
 This may include additional general support by the teacher or teaching assistant in class.